 - Event Stream Analytics Server (ESA Analytics)

-The first service is the Event Stream Analysis service that creates alerts from ESA rules, also known as ESA Correlation Rules, which you create manually or download from Live.
+The first service is the ESA Correlation service that creates alerts from ESA rules, also known as ESA Correlation Rules, which you create manually or download from Live.
 The second service is the ESA Analytics service, which is used for Automated Threat Detection.
 Because the ESA Analytics service uses preconfigured modules for Automated Threat Detection, you do not have to create or download rules to use Automated Threat Detection.

 NetWitness Platform Automated Threat Detection currently has two Suspicious Domain modules available, Command and Control (C2) for Packets and C2 for Logs.

 Because each ESA Analytics module has different data requirements, be sure that all module-specific requirements are met before you deploy a module for Automated Threat Detection.